-There has been a lot of development in tax evasion laws in recent years.
-After September 11, governments worldwide began to undermine the financial side of organized crime and terrorism severely.
-Especially in laundering money from criminal activities.
-After the United States' financial crisis in 2007 and Europe in 2010, there has been a greater level of political scrutiny aimed at tax evasion schemes and aggressive tax evasion.
-This not only resulted in many illegal acts of justice, such as the release of the Panama documents and the Paradise documents.
-Besides, many laws have been enacted.
-Recently, regulations regarding tax evasion and money laundering have become interlinked.
+In recent years, there have been significant developments in tax evasion laws.
+Governments worldwide have made efforts to combat the financial side of organized crime and terrorism, particularly in the area of money laundering from criminal activities, following the events of September 11.
+Since the financial crises in the United States in 2007 and Europe in 2010, there has been increased political attention on tax evasion schemes and aggressive tax avoidance.
+This has resulted in several illegal acts of justice, such as the release of the Panama and Paradise documents, as well as the enactment of new laws.
+Recently, regulations regarding tax evasion and money laundering have become closely linked.

 Money Laundering and Tax Evasion

-European Authorities recommend the following in preventing tax evasion;
+Authorities in the EU recommend the following measures to prevent tax evasion;

-- Confidentiality is a critical element in money laundering and tax evasion.
-In the future, this problem can be avoided with laws that guarantee transparency and international coordination.
+- Ensuring confidentiality is crucial in preventing money laundering and tax evasion.
+To address this issue in the future, laws guaranteeing transparency and international coordination must be implemented.